MdSamsuzzohaShayon/youthspike-event-management/README.md

  - color pallete gray-100, gray-900, yellow-500, green-600

 ### Running
- - Update eventy and show navigation properly
+ - Submit players of the net properly, use web socket - Start over after a captain rejoin  (If he leave and rejoin again)
- - No time for event, only date
+ - Division for team and event (Filter team and event)
- - Division for team and event
+ - Change round

 ### Requirements
  - Make domain __admin.aslsquads.com__ for *admin*